HarunaSuale/alx-low_level_programming/0x0A-argc_argv/README.md

-This is a project on the argc and argv concept of c programming.
-Thank you!
+This is a project on argc and argv